the following is a note by Prof. Rippon for the Ipplepen Parish Magazine. Just click on the file to see a full sized version.

 The position of the two roundhouses is indicated by the red circles.
-The northernmost one contained mid-3rd century AD, or later, pottery in its fill and the southern one contained Middle and Late Iron Age pottery.
+The northernmost one contained mostly Iron Age pottery in the fill of its ring ditch, but also a Romano-British jar darting from the mid-3rd century AD, or later.
+The southern one contained Middle and Late Iron Age pottery in its fill.
 There are numerous other segments of ring ditch suggesting continuous occupation over an extended period of time as well as several different phases of rectilinear ditched enclosures.

 We have just had the latest set of radiocarbon dates!
 The earliest one in this batch is 2nd century AD, and confirms a mid-Roman date for a pit that contained a large amount of burnt material.
 The second date is 5th century AD, and came from some rubbish that was dumped into a steep-sided pit or well: this is extremely exciting as it shows that the settlement continued to be occupied after Britain ceased to be part of the Roman Empire.
 We also decided to date one further burial (excavated in 2014) in the cemetery which turned out to be mid-7th century AD: this is a similar date to the others we have, and it now looks like the cemetery is firmly early Christian in date (not Roman as first thought).